mmaurier/DownloadingImages/README.md

 # DownloadingImages
-Coding project from Udemy.com: "The Complete Android Developer Course" Grab an image from wikimedia
+Coding project from Udemy.com: "The Complete Android Developer Course".
+Grab an image from wikimedia